 Capture effectiveness of a PHEAF device is quantified by averaging percent particle penetration measured at the 9 filter sectors.
 To observe how each filter sector contributes to the unit's overall performance, leak tests results from the study sample (i.e. no control units) were categorized by their measured capture effectiveness.
 Group 1 included 33 tests outcomes where the measured capture effectiveness met HEPA performance standard (≥99.97%); Group 2 included 43 test outcomes with measured capture effectiveness ≥99.9%; and the third group encompassed 135 test outcomes where capture effectiveness measured between 99.0% to 99.9%.

-Analysis of the data indicates, in most instances, when the PHEAF's overall capture effectiveness meets the group criteria (i.e. ≥99.97%; ≥99.9%; 99.0% - 99.9%.), at least 6 of the 9 filter sectors also met the group criteria.
-For each test, as the number of filter sectors meeting the group criteria increased, the proportion of tests satisfying the group criteria decreased.
-For example, in Group 1, 6 out of 9 filter sectors met the group criteria in approximately 97% of the tests; however, only 45.5% of the tests had 9 out of 9 filter sectors with a measured capture effectiveness of 99.9%.
-Within Groups 2 and 3, none of the 9 filter sectors met the group criteria for a given test.
-This finding suggests most of the filter sectors must perform at the desired efficiency for the PHEAF's overall capture effectiveness to pass the test criteria.
+We considered three levels of filter effectiveness.
+These were effectiveness > 99.97% (the HEPA standard), 99.9-99.97% and 99-99.9%, to see how well or poorly the filters were performing.
+When a unit met the HEPA standard, so did most of the individual sectors; at least 6 of the 9 sectors met HEPA levels in 96.97% of the passing units.
+However, even when the overall effectiveness was slightly reduced, most of the units showed that at least 3 of the sectors failed.
+Within Groups 2 and 3, at least one sector always failed the HEPA standard.
+This finding suggests most of the filter sectors must perform at the desired efficiency for the PHEAF's overall capture effectiveness to pass the HEPA criteria.

 Table XX.
-PHEAF units meeting capture effectiveness criteria by group
+Number of sectors meeting the HEPA standard, stratified by overall capture effectiveness level.